FallenAstaroth/stink/docs/en.md

        - Metamask
        - Phantom
    - Steam configs
+3. Built-in sending methods:
+   - Telegram
+   - Server
+   - Discord
+   - SMTP
-3. Support for browser multiprofiles.
+4. Support for browser multiprofiles.
-4. Sending an archive of collected data to Telegram / Server / Discord.
 5. Execution in a separate thread.
 6. Execution using multiprocessor.
 7. Possibility to add to autostart.